 Oct.
 1: Quad Cities and meeting with Living Lands and Waters; meetings with local farmers

 Oct.
-14-15 Hannibal, MS, Mark Twain, Huck Finn, and the literature of the river.
+14-15 Hannibal, Missouri, the “Mythic River,” Mark Twain, Huck Finn, and the literature of the river.

 Nov.
-5-8: St. Louis (660 miles of paddling from the Twin Cities), layover with study of trade, urban economics, environmental justice, and the city’s relationship to the river.
+5-8: St. Louis (680 miles of paddling from the Twin Cities), layover with study of trade, urban economics, environmental justice, and the city’s relationship to the river.
+Possibly making it to Cairo, IL (confluence with the Ohio) if weather permits.

 Nov.
 9 Transit by van to Memphis